Victorian Interiors Social and Cultural Influences on Victorian Interior Design

 The design of the desk provided an ingenious solution to the 19th-century businessman's increasing problems of organization.
 It was advertised as combining "neatness, system and order," with "every particle of space practically utilized."

-With its 56 drawers and nearly as many slots and pigeon holes, the cabinet secretary was a smashing success — despite its hefty price tag (for the time) of $325.00 and up depending on decoration.
+With its 56 drawers and nearly as many slots and pigeon holes, the cabinet secretary was a smashing success — despite its hefty price tag (for the time) of $325.00 and up, depending on the level of decoration.

-The Smithsonian Institution still uses its Wooton Patent Secretary, purchased new in 1876 — over one hundred and thirty years of continuous use.
+The Smithsonian Institution still uses its Wooton Patent Secretary, purchased new in 1876: one hundred and fifty years of continuous use.

 These beautiful, intricate, handcrafted cases now sell for well over $15,000 for a desk in good condition.